 * A team that receives a "0" rating will be suspended from competition until its captain meets with the Assistant Director or Coordinator of Intramural Sports.
 The team may be removed from competition.

-To be eligible for intramural sports, each player must be a current University of Cincinnati student (enrolled in at least one (1) credit hour), faculty, or staff member.
+To be eligible for intramural sports, each player must be a current University of Cincinnati student [enrolled in at least one (1) credit hour], faculty, or staff member.
 Additionally, participants must have a valid and active Campus Recreation membership.

-Participants may participate on one (1) coed and one (1) non-mixed gender (i.e. men's, women's, open, fraternity, sorority) team per sport, per season.
+Participants may participate on one (1) mixed gender and one (1) non-mixed gender (i.e. men's, women's, open, fraternity, sorority) team per sport, per season.
 Substituting for another team in the same league is prohibited.

-For sports with five (5) or more players on the playing field at one time, a team is limited to two (2) competitive club sport participants (in the same or similar sport) on its’ roster.
+Teams are limited to two (2) competitive club sport participants (in the same or similar sport) on its roster.

 Former varsity athletes must sit out 365 days from last appearing on a varsity roster to be eligible to play in the same or similar sport as their varsity sport.
 Teams are allowed one (1) former varsity athlete (in the same or similar sport) per roster.

-Medical jewelry is allowed but must be taped down.
+Medical jewelry is allowed but must be taped down with athletic tape.

 Any casts, braces, or other protective equipment must be padded and secure.